Azure/azure-arc-validation/README.md

 Run Arc for Kubernetes conformance test by single command.

-sonobuoy run --plugin {Path to conformance.yaml} --plugin-env azure-arc-conformance.TENANT_ID=$TENANT_ID --plugin-env azure-arc-conformance.SUBSCRIPTION_ID=$SUBSCRIPTION_ID --plugin-env azure-arc-conformance.RESOURCE_GROUP=$RESOURCE_GROUP --plugin-env azure-arc-conformance.CLUSTER_NAME=$CLUSTER_NAME --plugin-env azure-arc-conformance.LOCATION=$LOCATION --plugin-env azure-arc-conformance.CLIENT_ID=$CLIENT_ID --plugin-env azure-arc-conformance.CLIENT_SECRET=$CLIENT_SECRET --plugin-env azure-arc-conformance.KUBERNETES_DISTRIBUTION=$KUBERNETES_DISTRIBUTION --plugin-env azure-arc-conformance.dns-namespace=$DNS_NAMESPACE -plugin-env azure-arc-conformance.dns-pod-labels=$DNS_POD_LABELS
+sonobuoy run --plugin {Path to <a href="/conformance.yaml">Azure arc conformance yaml</a>} --plugin-env azure-arc-conformance.TENANT_ID=$TENANT_ID --plugin-env azure-arc-conformance.SUBSCRIPTION_ID=$SUBSCRIPTION_ID --plugin-env azure-arc-conformance.RESOURCE_GROUP=$RESOURCE_GROUP --plugin-env azure-arc-conformance.CLUSTER_NAME=$CLUSTER_NAME --plugin-env azure-arc-conformance.LOCATION=$LOCATION --plugin-env azure-arc-conformance.CLIENT_ID=$CLIENT_ID --plugin-env azure-arc-conformance.CLIENT_SECRET=$CLIENT_SECRET --plugin-env azure-arc-conformance.KUBERNETES_DISTRIBUTION=$KUBERNETES_DISTRIBUTION --plugin-env azure-arc-conformance.dns-namespace=$DNS_NAMESPACE -plugin-env azure-arc-conformance.dns-pod-labels=$DNS_POD_LABELS

-Download the conformance.yaml from this github <a href="">in this repository</a>
+Download the conformance.yaml from <a href="/conformance.yaml">here, in this repo</a>

+In case of failure and to rerun the above command, delete sonobuoy pods and namespace by calling *sonobuoy delete*

 ### Paramater

-TENANT_ID (Required) : is tenantID of Azure subscription Subscription_ID (Required) : Azure Subscription ID Resource_group (Required) : Azure resource group Cluster_Name (Required): Name to give your cluster on Arc connection.
+**TENANT_ID (Required)** : is tenantID of Azure subscription **Subscription_ID (Required)** : Azure Subscription ID **Resource_group (Required)** : Azure resource group **Cluster_Name (Required)** : Name to give your cluster on Arc connection.
-LOCATION (Required) : Region of Azure to connect the cluster to.
+**LOCATION (Required)** : Region of Azure to connect the cluster to.
 Make sure you provide the regions supported by Azure Arc for Kubernetes.
 See <a href="https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/connect-cluster">here</a> for supported regions.
-Client_ID (Optional) : User Id who has permission to create azure resources Client_secret (Optional) : Password for user Id.
-Kubernetes_distribution (optional) - ?
+**Client_ID** : App_ID of a service principal.
+You can reuse service Principal, make sure to assign the following minimal permission for your service principal
+                $ az role assignment create --role "Kubernetes Cluster - Azure Arc Onboarding" --assignee <<SP_APP_ID>> --subscription ${SUBSCRIPTION_ID}
+**Client_secret** : Password of service principal.
+**Kubernetes_distribution (optional)** - Needed only for Openshift clusters, in case of openshift, value should be "openshift"
-dns-namespace (optional) :  If a certain kubernetes distribution has different location for the dns pods, the user should provide that information in the above command through the flags '--dns-namespace' and '--dns-pod-labels' dns-pod-labels (optional) : If a certain kubernetes distribution has different location for the dns pods, the user should provide that information in the above command through the flags '--dns-namespace' and '--dns-pod-labels'
+**dns-namespace (optional)** :  If a certain kubernetes distribution has different location for the dns pods, the user should provide that information in the above command through the flags '--dns-namespace' and '--dns-pod-labels'
+**dns-pod-labels (optional)** : If a certain kubernetes distribution has different location for the dns pods, the user should provide that information in the above command through the flags '--dns-namespace' and '--dns-pod-labels'

 ## Clean Up